How to Cope with Traumatic Events

 While denial can have some positive functions—it can give you an opportunity to come to terms with the shock of a traumatic event, for example—over time, it will just prolong your pain.
 Staying in denial will prevent you from adapting to your new circumstances, stop you from seeking solutions or taking action, and stifle the healing process.

 Change is an inevitable part of life and many aspects of the changing world are outside your individual control.
-You can’t control the spread of a virus, for example, the pace of social change, or how the economy will recover.
+You can’t control the spread of a virus, for example, the pace of social change, or how the economy behaves.
 While it can be tough to acknowledge, railing against events or circumstances outside your control will only drain you of energy and leave you feeling anxious and hopeless.
 Accepting your situation, on the other hand, can free you up to devote your energy to the things that you do have control over.

 Focus on things within your control.
 Make a list of all the things you can’t control and give yourself permission to stop worrying about them.
 Instead, focus on the action that you can take.
 If you’re unemployed, you can’t control whether the ideal job appears in the wants ads or whether an employer will grant you an interview.
 But you can control how much time and effort you put into searching for work or brushing up on your skills.
 Similarly, if a loved one is facing a life-threatening illness, you may have to relinquish control to the medical experts, but you can still focus on providing your loved one with as much emotional support as possible.